Big Brother 12 (American season): Summary

 Following Rachel's eviction, HouseGuests competed in the "Oh What a Tangled Web" Head of Household competition.
 For this competition, HouseGuests attempted to be the first to fully untangle their rope from various obstacles.
 The winner of the competition would also select three HouseGuests to be Have-Nots for the week.
 Brendon was the winner, and chose Britney, Matt, and Ragan to be the Have-Nots for the week.
 In an attempt to protect himself for the following week, Brendon made a deal with Britney that she would keep him safe should she win Head of Household in exchange for safety this week; she agreed to this deal.
 On Day 42, Brendon chose to nominate Ragan and Lane for eviction, with Ragan being his main target.
 When picking players for the Power of Veto competition, Enzo, Hayden, and Kathy were selected to compete.
 On Day 43, HouseGuests competed in the "Zingbot 3000" Power of Veto competition.
-For this competition, a robot known as the Zingbot 3000 entered the house to host the competition, which required HouseGuests to travel back and forth on a platform in an attempt to solve a puzzle; the first HouseGuest to sole the puzzle would win the Power of Veto.
+For this competition, a robot known as the Zingbot 3000 entered the house to host the competition, which required HouseGuests to travel back and forth on a platform in an attempt to solve a puzzle; the first HouseGuest to solve the puzzle would win the Power of Veto.
 Ragan was the winner of the Power of Veto.
 Later that day, Brendon was given the opportunity to open Pandora's Box; he chose to open it.
 He learned that he would leave the house for twenty-four hours for a spa vacation, where he believed Rachel would be as well; while he was gone, Rachel entered the house for twenty-four hours.
 During her time in the house, Rachel engaged in numerous arguments with Ragan, and later attempted to communicate with Brendon by spelling "Matt" out with pretzels, implying he should be nominated.
 On Day 44, Rachel left the house and Brendon returned.
 On Day 45, Ragan chose to use the Power of Veto to remove himself from the block, with Matt being nominated in his place.
 On Day 48, Matt chose to use the Diamond Power of Veto to remove himself from the block, nominating Kathy in his place.
 Minutes later, Kathy became the sixth HouseGuest to be evicted from the house in a unanimous vote of five to zero.
 She became the second member of the Jury of Seven.